Public Service Loan Forgiveness

 Here are some online lists that may help you determine if your employer fits these criteria.
 This list is most government agencies and departments.
 This list is the IRS database of non-profit organizations.
 Note that for this second list, you’ll also need to determine if the employer is a 501(c)(3) or other type of non-profit.
 If it’s the latter, you’ll need to review the activities above to determine if it qualifies.

 You must be full time for the employment to qualify.
 Full time is defined as whatever your employer defines it as, or 30 hours per week, whichever is greater.
 You can work part time for two eligible employers as long as the hours add up to at least 30 hours per week.
-Note that if you work for a religious organization, they cannot count the hours you work at religious activities towards your full time hour definition.

 You do not need to work for the same employer for the full qualifying time for PSLF.
 Your eligible employment also does not need to be consecutive.
 So if you work in eligible employment and make eligible payments during that time, then leave for the private sector, or to go to school, etc, and then return to qualifying employment, those prior payments you made will still count towards the 120 needed for PSLF.